mathewbushuru/battleship/README.md

 <h2 align="center"> Nautical Nemesis </h1>

-The main purpose of this project is to explore testing in React while crating a Battleship game.
-I'm using `Vitest` as the unit testing framework, `JSDOM` as the running environment for our tests and `React Testing Library` for react testing utilities.
+The main purpose of this project is to explore testing in React while creating a Battleship game.
+I'm using `Vitest` as the unit testing framework, `JSDOM` as the running environment for our tests, and a combination of `@testing-library/react` and `@testing-library/jest-dom` for react testing utilities.

 <!-- ![progress](./docs/current-progress1.jpg) -->